Malvern Collegiate Institute

-Malvern Collegiate Institute (Malvern CI, MCI or Malvern), previously known as East Toronto High School and Malvern High School is a high school located in Toronto, Ontario, Canada part of the Toronto District School Board.
+Malvern Collegiate Institute (Malvern CI, MCI or Malvern), previously known as East Toronto High School and Malvern High School, is a high school located in Toronto, Ontario, Canada part of the Toronto District School Board.
 Prior to 1998, it was part of the Toronto Board of Education.

-The school was founded in 1903 and since then, Malvern has rooted in a long-standing history of academic and extra-curricular excellence with a close connection to the Beach community.
-The motto is Victrix Sapientia Fortunae (“Wisdom conquers fortune”).
+The school was founded in 1903 by the Toronto Collegiate Institute Board and since then, Malvern has rooted in a long-standing history of academic and extra-curricular excellence with a close connection to the Beach community.
+The motto is Victrix Sapientia Fortunae ("Wisdom conquers fortune").